devparra/baseball-hist-dash/README.md

 ## The Data
 The data was retrieved from Kaggel and was created by code at https://github.com/benhamner/baseball.
 It is a processed version of the 2015 data at www.seanlahman.com/baseball-archive/statistics/.
 The original database was copyright 1996-2015 by Sean Lahman and licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 For details see: http://creativecommons.org/licenses/by-sa/3.0/

-/* *Applicaiton feature is recently added and still under construction
+* *Applicaiton feature is recently added and still under construction*